Harod Valley: Hydrology, geography and geology

-The valley covers about 40 sq.km. and is intensely cultivated.
-It is a corridor 18 km. long and 5 km. max wide.
+The valley covers about 40 km² and is intensely cultivated.
+It is a corridor 18 km long and max.
+5 km wide.
 The exact border between the Harod Valley and the Beit She'an Valley depends on the conventions.
-For example, according to soil and precipitation parameters the border is the Sde Nahum - Beit Alfa line, while according to the climate, the border is defined by Kfar Yehezkel.
+For example, according to soil and precipitation parameters, the border is the Sde Nahum - Beit Alfa line, while according to the climate, the border is marked by Kfar Yehezkel.
 The climate of the valley transitions from the Mediterranean climate of the western part of the Jezreel Valley to the arid dry-steppe climate of the Jordan Valley.
 There is a fault line between Mount Gilboa and the floor of the valley, with many spring along the line.

 Until the mid-20th century the valley was swamped, similarly to the Jordan Valley.
 Now the swamps are drained.